Filopaludina bengalensis

 Filopaludina bengalensis, also known as Bellamya bengalensis, is a species of large freshwater snail with a gill and an operculum, an aquatic gastropod mollusc in the family Viviparidae.

 Distribution

-This species is found in Iran, Nepal, Myanmar, Bangladesh.
+This species is found in Iran, Nepal, Pakistan, India, Myanmar, Bangladesh.

 Ecology

 Parasites of Filopaludina bengalensis include trematode Lissemysia ocellata and Lissemysia ovata.

 Human use

 It is used as a food source for humans.